Sep 19, 2020 - Jul 26, 2021

 presented by Linda Cabot and produced in partnership with

 After much deliberation, we have come to a decision to reschedule Sea Walls Boston from the original project dates to 2021.
 With Boston and the USA still experiencing high numbers of daily COVID-19 cases, September is most likely a risky start date.
 Attempting to pushing it further into the year will be impossible due to Boston’s harsh winter conditions.
 We continue to follow the latest developments on the pandemic across the country and the world and are prepared to make any additional changes, as required.

 There are so many uncertainties surrounding the impact of the COVID-19, including international and domestic travel restrictions, public event protocols, and generally, when life will possibly return to a new normal.
 What we do know is that the safety of our artists and the communities we paint in is of utmost importance.
 Thank you for your understanding and please know we remain committed to making Sea Walls Boston a reality in 2021.

 We are excited to host the first Sea Walls: Artists for Oceans project to take place in the Northeast region of the United States: Boston, Massachusetts.
-In the late summer of 2020, our team of local, regional, and international artists will gather in East Boston.
-Over two weeks, we will create a series of culturally sensitive public artworks that raise environmental awareness and add vibrancy to a community under threat of major coastal flooding and storm surge.
+Our team of local, regional, and international artists will gather in East Boston next July.
+We will create a series of culturally sensitive public artworks that raise environmental awareness and add vibrancy to a community under threat of major coastal flooding and storm surge.

 The public artworks will serve as educational tools and conversation-starters throughout the project and beyond.
 Addressing marine environmental issues relevant and of importance to the local community, our goal is to ignite ownership for the sustainability of natural resources and the preservation of our neighborhood.